scc-digitalhub/docs/user/docs/tasks/data.md

 # Data and transformations

-The platform supports data of different type to be stored and operated by the underlying storage subsystems.
+The platform supports data of different types to be stored and operated by the underlying storage subsystems.

 Digital Hub natively supports two types of storages: